An orientation to the Community Sacred Fire Ceremony

 Tobacco

 We use tobacco offerings.
 A small pinch of tobacco is offered to the fire before each manipulation and we offer tobacco as we enter and leave the space.
 We can offer tobacco at any time to give a prayer.
-The moon women pass their tobacco through the fire boy.

 Tobacco has been used for generations because it is understood that it carries prayer and intention to the unseen realms more effectively than any other plant.
 Sal has explained this to me that the tobacco plant does not give back to the earth in its growing cycle and needs humans to complete this circuit back to nature.
 It is seen as sacred by so many traditions.
 We appreciate some people may have a difficult relationship with tobacco and you must do as you see fit in relation to this part of the ceremony, but we invite you to experience the feeling of working with this plant in a good way.